VaxPol Lab

 Dr Julie Ji

-Dr Julie Ji is an inaugural Forrest Postdoctoral Fellow based at the UWA School of Psychological Science’s Centre for the Advancement of Research on Emotion.
+Dr Julie Ji is a Lecturer at the School of Psychology, University of Plymouth, UK.
 She is an expert on mental imagery-based future thinking and its impact on emotion, judgment and behaviour in the context of depression, anxiety, and self-injury.
 Bringing insights and methodologies from her cutting-edge research, Dr Ji is working with VaxPolLab to investigate modifiable psychological factors driving vaccine hesitancy and refusal.
-Dr Ji completed doctoral training at the University of Cambridge in the UK, and joined UWA following postdoctoral training at the University of Virginia, USA.
+Dr Ji completed doctoral training at the University of Cambridge in 2017, and worked at UWA as an inaugural Forrest Postdoctoral Fellow between 2018-2022, following postdoctoral training at the University of Virginia, USA.

 Mark Christopher Navin

 Mark Christopher Navin, PhD, HEC-C, is Professor and Chair of Philosophy at Oakland University (Rochester, MI, USA) and Clinical Ethicist at Beaumont Health.
 He works primarily in clinical ethics and the ethics of public health, and also conducts empirical research about immunisation policies.
 His monograph Values and Vaccine Refusal: Hard Questions in Ethics, Epistemology and Health Care was published by Routledge in 2016.
 His articles have appeared in journals including JAMA Pediatrics, Milbank Quarterly, American Journal of Preventive Medicine, Pediatrics, Vaccine, American Journal of Bioethics, Hastings Center Report, and Journal of Medical Ethics.
-Along with Katie Attwell, he is author of America's Vaccine Wars: California and the Politics of Mandates, under contract with Oxford University Press.
+Along with Katie Attwell, he is author of America's Vaccine Wars: California and the Politics of Mandates (Oxford University Press 2023).

 Lisa Wood